Super Scrabble: Gameplay differences

+Due to the board and letter distribution alterations, the highest theoretical score from one word is 11520, scored from the word BENZALPHENYLHYDRAZONE (using the two Z tiles and a x144 multiplier from the TWSs and QWSs).
+How the word on the board can be constructed is currently unknown.

 Strategy

 Many of the same strategies that are applied in standard Scrabble play can be utilized in this version.
 Premiums play a larger role in Super Scrabble, due to both the presence of quadruple letter and word scores, and also because near the edge of the board, double word scores are spaced closely together, making it much easier to score a "double-double".
 In addition, opportunities for bingos are increased due to the three extra squares in each direction.
 For the same reason, hooks can play a larger part in strategy (a hook is a letter that can be played at the start or end of a word already on the board and as part of the same move in a new word in the cross direction).

-Certain high scoring words that are impossible to make in Scrabble without using blanks, such as words with doubled Z's (e.g. FUZZ, JAZZ, DAZZLE), can be played.
+Certain high-scoring words that are impossible to make in Scrabble without using blanks, such as words with doubled Z's (e.g. FUZZ, JAZZ, DAZZLE), and words with doubled K's (e.g. KICK, KINK, KNOCK, KARAOKE), can be played.
 The word KNICKKNACK, with 4 K's, cannot be played in Scrabble because there is only 1 K and only 2 blanks - but it is possible to play this word in Super Scrabble.
 The same is true for words with four Z's, such as PIZZAZZ and RAZZMATAZZ.
 With quadruple-letter scores spaced only three squares away from a double-word score, it is not uncommon to see a single play score over one hundred points, even without a fifty-point bonus.
 Guarding against such plays becomes vital to strategy.
 However, due to the larger size of the board, this becomes increasingly difficult, especially late in the game.